yosef-w/yosef-w/README.md

 ### Hi there 👋, I'm Yosef
 #### Software Engineering
+I am a dedicated healthcare and software professional, driven by a strong passion for making a positive impact with a user-centric approach and with the end user in mind.

 ![Software Engineering](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png)

-I am a dedicated healthcare and software professional, driven by a strong passion for making a positive impact with a user-centric approach.

-Skills: PYTHON / REACT / JAVASCRIPT / HTML / CSS

 - 🔭 I’m currently working on a dynamic application to explore new constellations
 - 🌱 I’m currently learning Flask and Java